mail4metablocks/microsoftteams-crate-rust/README.md

 # ms_teams_webhook

-This is a Rust crate for sending messages to Microsoft Teams via webhooks.
+This is a Rust crate that can be used for sending messages to Microsoft Teams via webhooks.

 ## Installation